garethmarkel/ukb-administration/docs/pheno/data_manipulation.md

 **Table 5.** Standing height measurements in four UK Biobank participants, as example of a continuous variable.
 </center>

 Usually a histogram, deciles, minimum and maximum, and basic summary statistics (mean, std. dev) are included in the 'Data' tab of each data field (Figure 1).
-This information is useful before running any analysis with the field.
+We recommend to always check this information before running any analysis.

 <center>
 ![alt tex](./../img/field_example.png)